Skip to content

 Closure throwsOriginal exception always rethrown.
 Row release is best-effort: skipped if the closure leaves an open DB transaction, or if the DELETE itself fails (the row then blocks future attempts until removed manually or by integrations:prune).

-Conflict (row already exists)IdempotencyConflict thrown with $e->priorResponse set to the prior successful response (or null if nothing recoverable is on file).
+Conflict (row already exists)IdempotencyConflict thrown with $e->priorState, $e->priorRowId, and $e->priorResponse populated from the prior attempt.
 Closure never runs.
+See Recovering on conflict.

 Empty keyInvalidArgumentException thrown.